 The percentage of target MSUs earned is interpolated on a straight-line basis for results falling between the designated levels set forth above.
-The maximum amount of MSUs that can be earned is 200% of the target number of shares underlying the MSU award.
-However, if Ciena's TSR during the Measurement Period is negative (as a result of a decline in our stock price during such period), then the maximum number of shares than can be earned is 100% of the target number of shares underlying the MSU award.
-To the extent earned, the MSUs will vest in full in December 2020 following the end of the Measurement Period, subject to the individual executive's continued service with Ciena through the vesting date.
+Based on the above table, the maximum amount of MSUs that can be earned is 200% of the target number of shares underlying the MSU award.
+However, if Ciena's TSR during the Measurement Period is negative (as a result of a decline in our stock price during such period), then the awardee will earn less than 100% of the target number of shares underlying the MSU award.
+To the extent earned, the MSUs will vest in full in December 2021 following the end of the Measurement Period, subject to the individual executive's continued service with Ciena through the vesting date.
 Any portion of the MSUs not earned at the end of the Measurement Period will be forfeited.

-Overall, the Committee believed that nearer-term goals focused on top-line revenue growth and bottom-line cash generation (via the PSU goals of sales orders and free cash flow), complemented by a longer-term goal focused on relative TSR, is an effective combination that will closely align the interests of the executive officers with those of shareholders and thereby enhance stockholder value.
+Overall, the Committee believed that nearer-term goals focused on top-line growth and bottom-line cash generation (via the PSU goals of sales orders and adjusted earnings per share), complemented by a longer-term goal focused on relative TSR, is an effective combination that will closely align the interests of the executive officers with those of shareholders and thereby enhance stockholder value.

-Attainment of Fiscal 2018 PSUs
+Attainment of Fiscal 2019 PSUs